rainbowdashlabs/sql-java/docs/05/hikari.md

 That is where [HikariCP](https://github.com/brettwooldridge/HikariCP) comes into use.
 HikariCP wraps connections into their own connection.
 Instead of closing the connection when `close()` is called they move the connection back into a pool and will return it again when we request a connection from our datasource.
 Since we used a `DataSource` before switching to Hikari is no problem, because it creates a `DataSource` as well.
-All we need to change is drop our url we defined for our JDBC dirver to connect into our `HikariDataSource` instead and define a pool size.
+All we need to change is drop our url we defined for our JDBC driver to connect into our `HikariDataSource` instead and define a pool size.

 To use Hikari we need to import it first: